70. 5 Myths sabotaging your job hunting and career.

 Practicing to answer questions in that STAR format takes practice not to sound robotic, artificial, or fake.
 It would be best if you were ready to adopt a story-telling narrative rather than say something that you've rehearsed over and over again because the questions could be slightly different from the ones that you've prepped.

 Myth 3: You are not ready for a promotion.

 Why does that happen to us?
 Why is it that we don't feel ready?
-The voices in your head saying you're not good enough, you're not ready… that's not you!
+The voices in your head say you're not good enough; you're not prepared; that's not you!
 Those voices in your head are called resistance, fear, inertia, laziness, de-motivation, procrastination, and perfectionism.

 Please put all of that aside.
-Then think about what you really want for yourself.
-Some people want to advance in their careers.
+Then think about what you want for yourself.
+Some people like to advance in their careers.
 They want leadership roles.
-Others want a job that pays the bills, gives them security or flexibility.
+Others want a job that pays the bills gives them security or flexibility.
 Figure out what you want, and then invest in making sure that people know what you want.

 And remember: You don't need to be ready to do the job.
-But it would help if you were ready to take on the challenge.
+But it would help if you were prepared to take on the challenge.
 That's the difference.

 Myth 4: There are too many candidates out there, and this is why I'm not hearing back.

 Even before COVID, between 60 to 80% of the job applications were not good enough.
 The problem is if you're not cutting through, you're probably in that pool.
 And this is what needs fixing.
 So you need to qualify.
 And the qualification is your online application.